redwoodjs/redwoodjs-com-archive/docs/mockGraphQLRequests.md

 ### The operation name

-The operation name is used to associate mock-data with a query or mutuation request.
+The operation name is used to associate mock-data with a query or mutation request.

 ```
 query UserProfileQuery { /*...*/ }